Frequently Asked Questions

 Is there a Physical Education Programme in the curriculum?

 - Yes, the Health/PE curriculum is delivered in a multi faceted way.
 A specialist Health/PE teacher works across the school, two days each week.
 Sometimes this is to work on site with the children, and sometimes the children are taken off site for sporting clinics.
 All children from Prep – Year 6 engage in two weeks of swimming instruction each year.
-Teachers lead their own classes for daily PE, and each Thursday morning before school a teacher leads Jump Start; a whole of school physical activity with a twist!
-Environment Days and Bike Days are held each term and develop physical fitness, stamina and specific skills.
-Our health program includes working with external providers to deliver lessons in protective behaviours, a Growing Up program, and First Aid.
+Teachers lead their own classes for daily PE, and Environment Days and Bike Days are held each term and develop physical fitness, stamina and specific skills.
+Our health program includes working with external providers to deliver lessons in protective behaviours and a Growing Up program.